MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 ## April 2020

 - **Support for the Global reader role**.
 Users assigned this role can view all info in the admin center, but can't save any changes.
 [Learn more about this role](/azure/active-directory/users-groups-roles/directory-assign-admin-roles#global-reader).
-The following features aren't available for people who are signed in as global readers: Content type gallery page, Migration page, API access page, link to OneDrive admin center, customizing the navigation in the left pane.
+The following features aren't available for people who are signed in as global readers: Content type gallery page, Migration page, API access page, customizing the navigation in the left pane.

 ## December 2019